SaiDhanyaa/awesome-gee-community-datasets/docs/projects/lcmap.md

 are encouraged to use the most recent release.
 LCMAP Hawaii (HI) Collection 1.0 products are also available on EarthExplorer, the LCMAP Web Viewer, and the LCMAP Mosaic Download website as of January 2022.
 HI Collection 1.0 includes LCMAP products for 2000-2020.
 ```

+## Provider

+U.S. Geological Survey Center for Earth Resources Observation and Science (EROS)

+## Curated in GEE by
+Samapriya Roy